gridsmartercities/aws-lambda-decorators/CONTRIBUTING.md

 # Contributing

 If you want to contribute to this project, please submit an issue describing your proposed change.
-We will responde to you as soon as we can.
+We will respond to you as soon as we can.

 If you want to work on that change, fork this Github repo and clone the fork locally.
 Install the requirements in a python3 virtual environment, using the appropriate version of pip: